aws-observability/aws-o11y-recipes/docs/recipes/amg-athena-plugin.md

 ORDER BY start ASC;
 ```

+!!! tip
+    If you want to limit the amount of data queried in Athena, consider using
+	the `$__timeFilter` macro.

 To visualize the VPC flow log data, you can import an example dashboard,
 available via [vpcfl-sample-dashboard.json](./amg-athena-plugin/vpcfl-sample-dashboard.json)
 that looks as follows: